Skip to main content

 The tools I’m going to cover below track these metrics at scale and visualize them where possible to give you a clear idea of your application’s health and status.

-Overviews of the 12 Best Application Monitoring Tools
+Best Application Monitoring Tools Summary

 Here are my favorite application monitoring solutions, with brief but comprehensive overviews including strengths, weaknesses, and pricing information:

-1. Dynatrace - Best for companies in finance
+Best for companies in finance

 Dynatrace is a unified observability platform whose solutions include modules for application observability and security, digital experience, infrastructure observability, automation, and business insights.